tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * Experiment with a few ways of counting tokens and displaying the most frequent ones.

-* Define the concept of ngrams and implement with Scikit-learn.
+* Define the concept of n-grams and implement with Scikit-learn.

 * Create a word cloud to show the most frequent terms in a text.